sourav-bk/Golang/Topic/gRPC.md

 In g-RPC, the client application can directly call a method., on the server application., That is on a different machine over the network call as it is just a local Funtion call.

-g-RPC follow that Developer is only focus on the business logic rather than instant of planning or under-line Implementation.
+g-RPC follow that Developer is only focus on the business logic rather than instant of planning or under-line Implementation stuff.

 ## Protocol Buffers (Protobuf)